MeigaHub MeigaHub

 Step 5: Monitor in Production

-Monitor the RAG system in production to evaluate its performance in real environments.
+Monitor the RAG system in production to evaluate its performance in real-world environments.
 Consider using tools like DeepEval for benchmarking and real-time evaluation.

 Step 6: Analyze Results